C+C Music Factory: 1989–1992: C+C Music Factory and Gonna Make You Sweat

-In 1991, the group released two top-ten singles, "Here We Go (Let's Rock & Roll)" and "Things That Make You Go Hmmm..." (inspired by a phrase uttered periodically by late-night talk show host Arsenio Hall), both of which became certified gold-status in the United States.
-In August 1991, the album's final single, "Just a Touch of Love", was released and earned the group their fourth number-one dance hit.
-The song was also featured on the soundtrack of the musical comedy film Sister Act.
-In the same year, C+C Music Factory embarked on their first international tour.
-During certain legs of the tour, Deborah Cooper, a backing vocalist from their album, was hired as a lead vocalist for specific concert venues as Zelma Davis was awaiting green card clearance.
-In 1992, the group released the single "Keep It Comin' (Dance Till You Can't Dance No More)", featuring Cooper and rapper Q-Unique on vocals.
-The single became their fifth song to top the Billboard dance chart.
-The song was also featured on the soundtrack of the comedy horror film Buffy the Vampire Slayer.
-By the end of 1992, the group had earned a total of four American Music Awards, including an award for "Favorite Pop/Rock Band/Duo/Group".
+In 1991, the group released two top-ten singles, "Here We Go (Let's Rock & Roll)" and "Things That Make You Go Hmmm..." (inspired by a phrase uttered periodically by late-night talk show host Arsenio Hall), both of which became certified gold in the US.
+In August, the album's final single, "Just a Touch of Love", which included vocals by Davis, earned the group their fourth number-one dance hit.
+The song was also featured on the soundtrack of the 1992 musical comedy film Sister Act.
+In 1992, C+C Music Factory embarked on their first international tour.
+During certain legs of the tour, Deborah Cooper, a backing vocalist from their album, was hired as a lead vocalist for specific concert venues as Davis was awaiting green card clearance.
+Also in 1992, the group released the single "Keep It Comin' (Dance Till You Can't Dance No More)", featuring Cooper and rapper Q-Unique on vocals.
+It became their fifth song to top the Billboard dance chart and was also featured on the soundtrack of the comedy horror film Buffy the Vampire Slayer, released that year.
+By the end of 1992, the group had earned a total of four American Music Awards, including one for Favorite Pop/Rock Band/Duo/Group.